Fahrettin Kerim Gökay

-Fahrettin Kerim Gökay (January 9, 1900 Eskişehir – July 22, 1987 Istanbul) was a Turkish politician, civil servant, professor ordinarius and physician.
+Fahrettin Kerim Gökay (January 9, 1900 – July 22, 1987) was a Turkish politician, civil servant, professor ordinarius and physician.
 He served as government minister, and is well known for his long-term position as governor of Istanbul.

 Early years

 He was born on January 9, 1900, in Eskişehir.
 His father was Hajji Kerim Efendi, a Crimean Tatar from Kerch and his mother Hajji Azize Hanım, an immigrant daughter from Dobruja.
 After finishing the primary school in his hometown, he studied in a high school in Istanbul.

 Gökay was educated at Istanbul University's Faculty of Medicine, from where he graduated as a physician in 1922.
 He then carried out studies between 1922 and 1924 at universities of Munich and Hamburg in Germany as well as at University of Vienna, Austria, specializing in neuropathy.

 In 1926, Gökay became associate professor, in 1933 professor and then in 1942 full professor.
 He served also as president of the Turkish Red Crescent.